So you want to be a writer?

-- How do I make people like the characters I'm writing about?
+How do I make readers like the characters I'm writing about?

 Then I thought: Well, who needs this?
 So I put the project away to do other things.
 But the story stayed on my mind, calling me (just like that bag of chocolate chip cookies in the kitchen cupboard).
 Over and over I would go back to the story, only to put it aside when I got disheartened.
 But I was more disheartened if I wasn't working on it.